VMware vCenter supports different identity sources for authentication of users

-- A site-to-site VPN connection from your on-premises data center to your private cloud.
+- Establish connectivity from your on-premises network to your private cloud

-The following table lists the information you need when setting up your on-premises Active Directory domain as an SSO identity source on vCenter.
+The following table lists the information you need when setting up your on-premises Active Directory domain as an SSO identity source on vCenter and NSX-T. Gather the following information before setting up SSO identity sources:

 ---|---|